anyuz/anyuzhangpuzzle/README.md

 	if __name__ == '__main__':
 		app.run(host='0.0.0.0',port=5001)

 and I get the correct index.html page.
+By making port correct the app.py make:

+	app.secret_key = os.environ['APP_SECRET_KEY']

+the problem of proxy solved.

 After entering one test entry and click submit, the browser redirects me to success page with `[]` as output.
 After the second entry, it returns `[,]`.
 Nothing is printed out.
 Checking the `app.py`,
 ```
 @app.route("/success")
 def success():